Civl12346/Civl12346.github.io/_posts/2025-10-23-Video-Essay-P1.md

 This is much better.
 Now we are not comparing a single frog to an _entire species_ of frog but a single frog to _possible frogs_ within a species.
 I think most people would be willing to accept this claim based on the fact that you saw a green frog of that species.

 But what if we _are_ trying to claim that **all frogs are green**?
 The process we went through is no longer helpful because we can no longer change our claim to bring it closer to the base claim.
-This is purpose of the unit argument.
+This is the purpose of the unit argument.
 Unit arguments can be used to build unit argument chains (for brevity I will occasionally refer to these as unit chains with the word argument implied).
 There are two types of unit argument chains:

 > A **horizontal unit argument chain** is a collection of some number of unit arguments where the claim of the 1st unit argument is the base claim of the 2nd unit argument and the claim of the 2nd unit argument is the base claim of the 3rd unit argument and so on and so forth.
 >